Divy1211/T4-Notes/docs/comp_structs/notes/w2/cmos.md

 1. In the PFET, the source and the drain are p-doped and the bulk is n-doped

 2. The majority charge carrier for the bulk are $e^-$.
 The majority charge carrior for the source and drain are $e^o$.
-Typically, the bulk is connected to VDD to keep the PN junction rev biased
+Typically, the bulk is connected to $V_{DD}$ to keep the PN junction rev biased

 3. The bulk and the S is connected to $V_{DD}$ to keep the PN junctions rev biased.
 This ensures that no current leaks between the source and the bulk and the drain and the bulk.
 When the PFET is on, holes flow from the S to the D (current flows from S to D).